No win- no fee

 We are also regularly called upon as experts on UK employment law in the media.
 This includes the BBC, The Guardian, Sky News, LBC News Radio, ITN, Radio London, Talk Radio, Radio 5 Live, the Wall Street Journal and The Independent.

-In addition, Philip Landau writes as a contributor for The Guardian as an employment law expert.
+In addition, Philip Landau has written numerous times as a contributor for The Guardian as an employment law expert.